Pelican Table | House of Finn Juhl

 The Pelican Table | Finn Juhl | 1940

-The only known version of the Pelican Table was displayed alongside the Pelican Chair at the Copenhagen Cabinetmakers’ Guild Exhibition in 1940.
-Both pieces are exceptional examples of Finn Juhl’s spiritual kindship with modern art.
+The only known version of the Pelican Table was showcased alongside the Pelican Chair at the Copenhagen Cabinetmakers’ Guild Exhibition in 1940.
+Both pieces are standout examples of Finn Juhl’s profound affinity with modern art.
 However, the table was never put into production.
-Reappearing at an auction in Paris almost 75 years later, the accurate design and measurements of the table could finally be determined.
-The Pelican Table is manufactured in oak, walnut, Oregon pine or black painted.
+It reappeared at an auction in Paris nearly 75 years later, allowing for the accurate design and measurements of the table to be finally determined.
+The Pelican Table is now manufactured in oak, walnut, Oregon pine, or painted in black.

 Wood Type